 3. Create cultural awareness:

 Organize regular discussions for employees to get comfortable talking about their problems.
 Creating trust in the organization may lead to the early detection of a problem.
-Honesty will also create a safe environment showing to the employees there is a solution for every problem.
+Honesty will also create a safe space showing to the employees there is a solution for every problem.

 4. Exercise flexibility: